 Applicants that have a certified designation may be exempt from having to pass the examination.

 A surplus lines broker will need to obtain and complete an application and the attachments for licensure, and pay the license and application fee.
 Applicants will also need to submit fingerprints and be able to pass a criminal background check.

 Applicants will need to obtain the required $50,000 surety bond.
 The bond ensures that the agent will act in good faith towards their clients and adhere to all state laws and regulations.

-The required attachments for the application include: complete the Citizenship Affidavit and have it notarized, if applicable, an original clearance letter for any insurance licensure in any other state for the past 5 years, and a copy of a current U-4/Web CRD status report showing NASD Series 6 0r 7 registration.
+The required attachments for the application include completing the Citizenship Affidavit (and have it notarized, if applicable), submitting an original clearance letter for any insurance licensure in any other state for the past five years, and a attaching copy of a current U-4/Web CRD status report showing NASD Series 6 0r 7 registration.

 License applications, the original bond and attachments will need to be sent to Georgia's Office of Insurance and Safety Fire Commissioner.

 The premium that you pay for a Georgia Surplus Lines Broker Bond is dependent on credit.

 Hours: 8:00-5:00 CST, Monday through Friday